taviso/loadlibrary/README.md

 often requires spinning up an entire virtualized Windows environment to fuzz them or collect coverage data.

-This is less of a problem on Linux, but I've found that porting components of Windows Antivirus products to Linux is often possible.
+This is less of a problem on Linux, and I've found that porting components of Windows Antivirus products to Linux is often possible.
 This allows me to run the code I’m testing in minimal containers with very little overhead, and easily scale up testing.